 Practical Travel Tips for the Colombia San Bernardo Islands

-- There are not ATMs in the islands, so make sure you bring cash.
-There are ATMs in Tolú.
+- There are no ATMs in the islands, so make sure you bring cash.
+There are ATMs in Tolú (in Rincón there are not).

 - I would also double check with your hotel or hostel if they accept cards to pay or not before hand.
 Most probably do, but it’s worth being sure, and they may tack on a small surcharge.